 Sometimes there is too much exposition to be given a title card, so we are presented with a title crawl.
 The award for the most recognizable title crawl is often granted to Star Wars — even if you have never seen a single Star Wars film, there is a good chance you will recognize the crawl below.

 From the title crawl, we learn the relative history and context of a fictional universe, which would have otherwise bogged down an initial conversation.
 We are allowed to jump straight into the action with little expository dialogue.

-Another form of creative exposition is to open a story with a voice over.
+Another form of creative exposition is to open a story with a voice-over.
 The narrator can feed us information while we are visually given separate material to digest.

-In this clip from the 1994 film The Shawshank Redemption, we are given auditory information from the character, Red.
+In this clip from the 1994 film The Shawshank Redemption, we are given auditory information from Red.
 He introduces the year and the protagonist’s name.
 This informative narration is continued throughout the film and allows for natural conversation between the characters.

 As stated in the list above, waiting until the climax of dramatic action is always an excellent place to insert exposition.
 The audience does not want information at this point; they crave it.
 The Harry Potter franchise would often reveal new information like this, usually in the form of a flashback.

 Exposition is something your story requires, but too much can bog down your text with unnatural dialogue.